nlbse2023/issue-report-classification/README.md

 ## Introduction

-The issue report classification competition consists of building and testing a multi-class classification model to classify issue report documents as belonging to one category representing the type of information that a issue report is conveying.
+The issue report classification competition consists of building and testing a multi-class classification model to classify issue reports as belonging to one category representing the type of information they convey.

-We provide a dataset encompassing more than 1.4 million labeled issue reports (as bugs, enhancements, questions and documentation) extracted from real open-source projects.
+We provide a dataset encompassing more than 1.4 million labeled issue reports (as bugs, enhancements, questions, and documentation) extracted from real open-source projects.
 You are invited to leverage this dataset for evaluating your classification approaches and compare the achieved results against proposed baseline approaches based on FastText and RoBERTa.

 You must train, tune and evaluate your multi-class classification model(s) using the provided training and test sets.